HMS Cyane (1806): Cyane vs. USS Constitution

 Constitution's second lieutenant came aboard Cyane as prize master, and Constitution left her to pursue Levant.
 Levant returned to engage Constitution, but once she saw that Cyane had been defeated she turned and attempted escape.
 Constitution soon overtook her, and after several more broadsides, she too struck her colors.
 Out of her 115 men and 16 boys, Levant had six seamen and marines killed and one officer and 14 seamen and marines wounded.

 Stewart remained with his new prizes overnight while ordering repairs to all ships.
 Constitution had suffered little damage in the battle, though it was later discovered she had twelve 32-pound British cannonballs embedded in her hull, none of which had penetrated through.
 The Americans took their prisoners to St. Jago (Santiago) in the Cape Verde Islands and landed them there, but left in a hurry when British ships were reported.
 Cyane took one course and Levant took another.

 Captain Sir George Collier in Leander caught sight of them off Porto Praya on 11 March and succeeded in recapturing Levant.
 Cyane successfully escaped recapture; she arrived in the North River on 10 April and anchored near USS Constellation.
 She was adjudicated by a prize court and purchased by the navy, who renamed her USS Cyane.

 Before Collier could pursue Constitution, news reached him that the ratification of the Treaty of Ghent had ended the war.

 The subsequent court martial of Falcon, his officers and men for the loss of Cyane took place on board Akbar at Halifax on 28 June 1815.
 The board acquitted Falcon and the others as they had done their utmost against a much stronger enemy vessel.
 The court also praised the crew who, with the exception of three men, resisted the American attempts to "wean them from their allegiance, under circumstances of unprecedented severity exercised towards them."

 American service

 Cyane cruised off the west coast of Africa from 1819 to 1820 and in the West Indies from 1820 to 1821 protecting the Liberian colony and suppressing piracy and the slave trade.
 In this regard she was a predecessor to the Africa Squadron and the West Indies Squadron.
-She cruised in the Mediterranean during 1824–1825, and on the Brazil Station during 1826–1827.